sriramster/openslate/docs/api-reference.md

 ### `PUT /api/notes/{slug}`

 Update a note.
-All fields optional — only provided fields are updated.
+All fields optional.
+Only provided fields are updated.

 **Request body:**
 ```json